intel/cri-resource-manager/devel/_sources/docs/policy/rdt.md.txt

 (Guaranteed, Burstable or Besteffort).
 If the RDT class is missing the container will be assigned to the system root class.

-The default behavior can be overridden with pod annoations:
+The default behavior can be overridden with pod annotations:

 - `rdtclass.cri-resource-manager.intel.com/pod: <class-name>` specifies a
   pod-level default that will be used for all containers of a pod